-- 1) On the use of language : - Key words/flags to be taken into account for review are: Standards, guidelines, recommendations. - The resources can be proposed in any language; however less used languages are going to have less priority.
-Priority should be given to UN languages (English, French, Spanish Chinese, Russian and Arabic).
+- 1) On the use of language: - Key words/flags to be taken into account for review are: Standards, guidelines, recommendations. - The resources can be proposed in any language; however less used languages are going to have less priority.
+Priority should be given to UN languages (Arabic, Chinese, English, French, Russian and Spanish).
 In the process of review of non-UN languages, in-kind translation services could be used by the IFU. - A general disclaimer is going to be added to contributed resources page as follows: Resources on this page are not intended to be interpretations of ISPMs and terminology used may not be consistent with ISPM 5.
-Unless otherwise indicated resources, or pest distributions contained within them are not endorsed/adopted/agreed by the CPM. - 2) On the criteria for suitability of technical resources:
+Unless otherwise indicated resources, or pest distributions contained within them are not endorsed/adopted/agreed by the CPM nor developed under the auspices of the IPPC Secretariat. - 2) On the criteria for suitability of technical resources to be considered by the IC members when reviewing contributed materials: